Security & privacy

 Zero-knowledge is the structural feature competitors can't match.

-moneyinfo, Plannr, Wealthcraft and the rest are built on the assumption that the vendor reads the data — that's how their integrations, reports and AI features work.
-Atrium is built the other way round.
-That makes some features harder to build, and some impossible by competitors.
+moneyinfo, Plannr, Wealthcraft and the rest assume the vendor can read the data — it's how their integrations, reports and AI features work.
+Atrium starts from the opposite assumption.
+That makes a few features harder for us to build, and a few of ours impossible for them to copy.

 Question